Training Courses in Improvement Skills

 CELT and RITE

 Stanford Medicine offers two in-depth introductory courses for faculty, trainees, and staff wishing to learn more about improvement work.
 The Clinical Effectiveness Leadership Training (CELT) program and the Realizing Improvement Through Team Empowerment (RITE) courses are each offered twice per year.
-Multidisciplinary teams apply with a problem in their practice area that they are passionate about making better for patients and families.
+For RITE (and for CELT until Fall 2023), multidisciplinary teams apply with a problem in their practice area that they are passionate about making better for patients and families.
+Starting in Fall 2023, CELT is being offered as an optional supplementary course for individuals who are currently participating in RITE or who have completed RITE in the past, with an emphasis on leadership training.

 Both CELT and RITE train learners to use Lean methodology to make local improvements in practice.
 This standardized approach includes:

-Most CELT or RITE projects emerge from the Improvement Capability Development Program annual project proposals.
+Most RITE projects emerge from the Improvement Capability Development Program annual project proposals and all projects align with operational priorities.
 Neurology faculty members, trainees, and staff interested in learning more about CELT or RITE may contact Carl Gold or Laurice Yang.

 ACIS